Oso Bay: Recreational Uses

 Project Description and Goal

-TCEQ and area stakeholders are also working on a TMDL for bacteria in Oso Creek and have conducted a study to assess the oyster waters use of Oso Bay.
+TCEQ and area stakeholders are completed a TMDL for bacteria in Oso Creek and have conducted a study to assess the oyster waters use of Oso Bay.

 Get Involved